hapax/hapax.github.io/assets/chuzenji.md

 The town is called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), and seems defined by its proximity to other things than by any properties of its own.
+It gives the lake a crust of jetties, tumbledown hotels, souvenir shops, and strangely large emporia in various states of disrepair;
+washed up on shore, a residue of better times.

 Its chief attraction is the eponymous buddhist temple and its statue of Kannon, the goddess of mercy.
-But the scattering of tumbledown hotels, souvenir shops, It gives the lake a sleepy, deteriorating crust of tumbledown hotels,

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake1.png" />